 - manage the emotions of others effectively.

-- Role model why self-awareness matters.
-Lead the way by understanding what your people are saying, but more importantly what they are feeling.
+- Role model why self-awareness matters – Lead the way by understanding what your people are saying and what they're feeling.

 Now, just for a moment, consider the importance of ‘brand’ in the fast-paced world we live and work in.
-If your team wants to be known as achieving high performance through collaboration, then read points one to five again and implement those strategies at your earliest convenience!
+If your team wants to be known as achieving high-performance through collaboration, then read points one to five again and implement those strategies!

 For more on EQ, check out Daniel Goleman’s range of books, covering topics from emotional intelligence to leadership, mindfulness and psychology.
-You can also listen to his TED Talk on our propensity to lack compassion here.
+You can also listen to his TED Talk (12:24) on our propensity to lack compassion.

 Other great EQ resources: